spinnaker/spinnaker.github.io/setup/install/environment.md

 ### Required Halyard invocations

-Currently, Halyard defaults to a __Local Debian__ install when first run, so Developers must change their deployment type to __Local Git__ type.
-You can run the following commands to setup your development environment with the latest code.
+Halyard defaults to a __Local Debian__ install when first run.
+If you will be contributing code to the Spinnaker project, you can change your deployment type to __Local Git__ type and set up your development environment with the latest code.

 ```
 hal config deploy edit --type localgit --git-origin-user=<YOUR_GITHUB_USERNAME>